sillsm/priyome/Theorems.md

 ## Theorem Preparatory capture enabling a winning knight fork.

+### Cues

+Knight can fork king and defender.
+You can take defender first, forcing a recapture, then forking kind and recapturing piece.

+### Statement

 Let \(P_0\) be a position with side \(s\) to move.
 Suppose there is a square \(S\) occupied by an enemy piece \(p\), defended by exactly one enemy defender \(d\), and suppose side \(s\) has:

 - a piece \(A\) that can legally capture \(p\) on \(S\), and